 The thyroid is a butterfly-shaped gland that sits in front of the neck.
 Thyroid hormones play a vital role in regulating metabolism and energy use and affect almost all of the body’s organs.

 In this article, we describe 12 common signs and symptoms of hypothyroidism.
-We also discuss how common hypothyroidism is and when to see a doctor.
+We also discuss the later symptoms of untreated hypothyroidism, how common hypothyroidism is, and when to see a doctor.

 Many people with the condition report feeling so exhausted that they are unable to go about their day as usual.